 - Managing iron deficiency anaemia through diet or supplements.

-- Considering antiplatelet therapy if high PDW is because of abnormal platelet function.
+- Antiplatelet therapy should be considered if high PDW is due to abnormal platelet function.

 - Regular monitoring of PDW along with other platelet indices to track disease progression and treatment response.